oSharpey/cyber-obsidian/year-2/IRSM/Lecture-1.md

 - Risk
 	- Any potentially nefarious/unwanted/vulnerable usage of a system
 - Risk Management
-	- Implementing controls/procedures/policies to mitigate and minimise risk to a system
+	- Mitigating and minimising risk to a system
 - Information Risk Management
-	- Risk management pertaining to information
+	- How do you implement controls/procedures/policies.
+Apply risk management techniques to data.
 - Risk Identification
+	- Going through your systems to assess and audit your systems.
+What risks are relevant to your data
+- Risk Treatment
+	- How you respond to and mitigate the risk.
+Security controls, new policy.
+How do we apply controls and how do we write effective policy

+## Threat
+- *A circumstance or event that has the potential to cause harm by violating security*
 -